malaikagalvan/IDS2024S/quiz/5/README.md

     d) Accent color scale
 16. Accent color scale
 17. The bar graph should not be vertical it should be horizantal
 18. The temperature will increase.
+1 Celsius